DYefremov/DemonEditor/README.md

 Focused on the convenience of working in lists from the keyboard.
 The mouse is also fully supported (Drag and Drop etc)

-Terrestrial and cable channels at the moment are not supported!
+Keyboard shortcuts:

-Keyboard shortcuts currently supported: Ctrl + X, C, V, Up, Down, PageUp, PageDown, S, T, E; Insert, Delete, F2.
+Ctrl + X, C, V, Up, Down, PageUp, PageDown, S, T, E, Space; Insert, Delete, F2.
 Insert - copies the selected channels from the main list to the bouquet or inserts (creates) a new bouquet.
 Ctrl + X  - only  in bouquet list.
 Ctrl + C - only in services list.
 Clipboard is "rubber".
 There is an accumulation before the insertion!
 F2 - rename the bouquet.
 Ctrl + S, T, E in Satellites edit tool for create and edit satellite or transponder

 Tests  only on OpenPLi based image with  GM 990 Spark Reloaded receiver in my preferred linux distro (Linux Mint 18.2 "Sonya" - MATE 64-bit)!

 Minimum requirements: Python >= 3.5.2 and GTK+ 3 with  PyGObject bindings.

+Terrestrial and cable channels at the moment are not supported!